 The Library offers black and white copy and print services at 10¢ per page, color copy and print services at 25¢ per page.
+Wireless printing is also available.
 The coin operated machine accepts nickels, dimes, quarters, one and five dollar bills.

 The Library offers faxing services, send and receive, at $1 per page.
 To send a fax at the Library, go to the main desk and speak to staff.
 A library-provided cover sheet is required when sending a fax, no charge for this page.
 To receive a fax at the Library, have the fax sent to 913-682-1248.
 When you come to the Library to pick up the fax a photo id or library card is required to confirm person retrieving fax is the proper recipient.
 Payment for all pages received, minus any cover page, will be required before the fax is released.

 The Library offers a scanner for public use.
 Staff will guide patrons through the scanning process.

 The Jahn, East and Board rooms are public use.
 The meeting rooms are available at no charge to individuals, groups, or organizations engaged in educational, civic, and cultural activities.

 Expected attendance cannot exceed capacity of room.

 Jahn Room: capacity 45

 East Room: capacity 30

 Meeting Room Policy

 Meeting Room Reservations – The meeting rooms are closed to the public until further notice.